-Operating segments have been identified based on the information provided to the chief operating decision makers - being the executive management team.
+Operating segments have been identified based on the information provided to the chief operating decision makers - being the board of directors of the Responsible Entity.
 Operating segments that meet the quantitative criteria as prescribed by AASB 8 are reported separately.
 However, an operating segment that does not meet the quantitative criteria is still reported separately where information about the segment would be useful to users of the financial statements.